jpstroop/fitbit-client-python/docs/DEVELOPMENT.md

 import datetime
 ```

-The one excpetion to this rule is when an entire module needs to be `mock`ed for
+The one exception to this rule is when an entire module needs to be `mock`ed for
-testing, in which case, at least for the `json` package from the standare
+testing, in which case, at least for the `json` package from the standard
 library, the entire package has to be imported.
 So `import json` is ok when that
 circumstance arises.